madjam002/yarnpnp2nix/README.md

 - Unplugged/native modules should have their outputs hashed to try and enforce reproducibility
 - When using workspaces, adding a dependency in another package (modifying the yarn.lock file) in the workspace shouldn't cause a different package to have to be rebuilt

+Known caveats:
+- Initial build can be a bit slow as each dependency is a separate derivation and needs to be fetched from the package registry.
+Still, a sample project with a couple of thousand dependencies (!!) only takes a couple of minutes to build all of the dependency derivations.
+Make sure you have enough parallelism in your `nix build` (either using the `-j` argument or setting your Nix config appropriately)

 Possible future improvements:
 - devDependencies should only be fetched if a package needs to be built/unplugged, currently all dependencies are included
 - When adding a Yarn package, copy it straight into the nix store rather than a Yarn cache in the users home directory